 Choose team augmentation.

-Enrich the in-house team fast with seasoned experts.
+- empower the in-house team fast with seasoned experts

-Staff augmentation means hiring an external workforce to complete certain tasks.
+IT staff augmentation means hiring an external workforce to complete certain tasks when a business lacks that specific in-house expertise.

-When a business lacks specific in-house expertise needed on a short-term basis, it can opt for IT staff augmentation by subcontracting only one or two specialists for either full- or part-time work.
+Companies can opt for IT staff augmentation by subcontracting one or two specialists for either full- or part-time work.

-Both teams work relatively independently on different parts (e.g., one team works on a Web app and another on native iPhone app).
+Or they can hire a dedicated team when a large project requires several roles.
+Both in-house and internal teams work relatively independently on delegated areas (e.g., one team works on a Web app and another on a native iPhone app).

-Members of the extended team do not become employees.
-The service provider is responsible for overhead costs including recruitment, taxes and insurance, equipment, etc.
+Under the staff augmentation model, external team members do not become employees.
+The IT staff service provider is responsible for overhead costs, including recruitment, taxes and insurance, equipment, etc.

-By applying the staff augmentation model, a business has one point of contact who handles all matters relating to the external workforce.
+Hired specialists maintain direct communication with the client.
+A point of contact on the IT staff provider’s side handles all matters relating to the external workforce.

 - A line item in the budget.